IBM/multi-tenancy/README.md

 ### Platform Options

-The following diagram shows the different plaform options.
+The following diagram shows the different platform options.
 This repo contains the IBM Cloud platforms so far (blue rectangle).

 More options are planned to be added.
 For example with Satellite the SaaS application can be deployed on-premises to client data centers, but managed centrally.
 Additionally the same SaaS application can be deployed on other managed OpenShift services like AWS ROSA and Azure ARO.